DataCanvasIO/HyperTS/docs/en_US/source/contents/0300_dataformat.rst

 - The name of the timestamp column is 'timestamp';
 - The names of the target columns are 'var_0',  'var_1',  'var_2';
 - The time frequency is per hour: 'H';
-- The dataset contain missing values;
+- The dataset contains missing values;
 - It's a multivariate timeseries forecasting task.